Why is Venus so bright? | EarthSky.org

-Even though Jupiter is bright also (and up before dawn now, with the moon sweeping past it) and even though Mars will be exceedingly bright in 2018, brighter than since 2003, neither Jupiter nor Mars at its brightest can outshine Venus.
+Jupiter is a bright planet, and Mars was also exceedingly bright for a couple of months, centered on late July 2018.
+But neither Jupiter nor Mars at its brightest can outshine Venus.

 Our neighboring world – orbiting one step inward from Earth around the sun – is the third-brightest object in the sky, after the sun and moon.
-In early March 2018, Venus is low in the west after sunset, near another bright planet (although not as bright as Venus), Mercury.

-Even though Venus is seen against a background of bright twilight now, after sunset, its brightness might surprise you.
+In late November and early December 2018, Venus is easily visible in the east before sunup.
+It’s at its brightest around this time for this entire morning apparition, which extends into 2019.

 Why is this world so bright?

 As the planet next-inward from Earth in orbit around the sun, Venus is relatively nearby.
 But its nearness isn’t the only reason Venus is bright.
 Consider that Mars orbits one step outward from Earth.
 And Mars waxes and wanes in brightness in our sky.
-It’s only exceptionally bright around the time Earth passes between Mars and the sun, when the Red Planet is at its closest to us, which it will be this year, around late July.
+It’s only exceptionally bright around the time Earth passes between Mars and the sun, when the red planet is at its closest to us, which it was earlier this year, around late July.

 With Venus, something else is going on.
 Astronomers use the term albedo to describe how bright a planet is in absolute terms.
 When sunlight strikes a planet, some of the light is absorbed by the planet’s surface or atmosphere – and some is reflected.
 Albedo is a comparison between how much light strikes an object – and how much is reflected.